nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 `-l walltime=60` is the expected running time of the job in seconds (best to allow slightly longer than you expect).
 For large jobs you can specify the time in hours:minutes:seconds format.   `-l ncpus=8` sets the number of cpus the job requires, if greater than 16 (one node) this needs to be in multiples of 16. `-l mem=500Mb` is the amount of memory required for the job - your job won't run if you don't allow enough memory.

 Next we need to repeat our `module load` statements.
-While all the changes we've made to our home folder and in our `.bashrc` file will be availbale to the job, anything we've added to `.profile` needs to be repeated.
-Finally, we put our job command.
+While all the changes we've made to our home folder  will be available to the job, anything we've added to `.profile` needs to be repeated.
+Finally, we add our job command.

 So after submitting this job we get the uninspiring response